p5f8/books/README.md

 # Books

-## The Clean Coder - stopped at page 72
+## The Clean Coder - stopped at page 56
+## Clean Code - stopped at page 48